Frequently Asked Questions

 Where do my donations go to?

 L.I.C.K. is an entirely volunteer run not-for-profit charity.
 L.I.C.K. makes no profit, and no funds go towards any administrative costs.
-All donations go directly towards funding the cost of veterinary visits for the cats and kittens.
+All donations go directly towards funding the cost of veterinary visits and care for the cats and kittens.
 L.I.C.K. maintains a special relationship with a vet that offers charity prices in order to make the donations cover as many costs as possible for the benefit of the cats.
 All donations towards L.I.C.K. are tax deductible.

 How do I know which kitties are up for adoption or which kitties have already been adopted?